 Geochemistry | Fish Ecology | Archaeology

-For these projects I collaborate with many different research groups outside of the UC Santa Cruz campus including the Department of Wildlife, Fish, and Conservation Biology, the Center for Watershed Sciences, and the Earth and Planetary Sciences Department, all at UC Davis.
-In addition we work directly with many state and federal agencies to translate our scientific findings into management actions.
+I collaborate with research groups at UC Santa Cruz (IMS, NOAA), UC Davis (WFCB, CWS, EPS), and ANU (RSES).
+In addition I work directly with many state and federal agencies to translate our scientific findings into management actions.

 Data and Tools